Shade Tree Committee

-The Shade Tree Committee meets on the fourth Wednesday of the month at 6:30 p.m. in Council Chambers on the second floor of the Borough Building, 605 Ross Avenue.
+The Shade Tree Committee meets on the 2nd Monday of the month at 6:30 p.m. in Auditorium on the third floor of the Borough Building, 605 Ross Avenue.
 Specific dates and especially the date of the Nov.-Dec. meeting will appear in the Community Calendar on the Borough website.
 These are public meetings and residents are always welcome to attend and get involved in Committee projects.

 What we do.

 The Committee, working with advice from its consulting arborist, responds to resident concerns about specific trees and annually contracts for work on public trees, such as tree-pruning, removal of dead or dying trees, and treatment of tree diseases.
 The Committee also partners with the Nine Mile Run Watershed Association to plan for new plantings, such as the recently completed Rooted in Wilkinsburg: the 500-Tree Initiative, in which 500 new trees were planted in the Borough over a three-year period.
 One of the Committee’s ongoing concerns is to preserve and protect mature trees and resolve tree-sidewalk conflicts without giving up either valuable trees or safe sidewalks.